 One of the amazing things about technological progress is that sensors and processing capabilities that were rather exotic a few decades ago are now being included in just about any smart device you can strap on your wrist.
 This includes motion sensors, pulse- and oxygen level meters, making these devices in theory capable of acting like ambulatory cardiac monitors and similar medical devices that monitor health parameters and respond to emergencies.

-While for a long time the gold standard for heart function monitoring over a longer period outside a hospital setting involved a portable electrocardiogram (ECG) recorder, recently wrist-worn monitoring devices based around photoplethysmography (PPG) have prove themselves to acceptable substitutes.
+While for a long time the gold standard for heart function monitoring over a longer period outside a hospital setting involved a portable electrocardiogram (ECG) recorder, recently wrist-worn monitoring devices based around photoplethysmography (PPG) have proven themselves to be acceptable substitutes.
 In a 2018 study by Francesco Sartor et al. in BMC Sports Science, Medicine and Rehabilitation the researchers found that the wrist-worn PPG was not as accurate as the ECG-based chest strap monitor, but came close enough to be practical.

 Here the difference is such that applications where precision actually matters the chest strap ECG is still the optimal choice, but wrist-worn PPG devices as integrated into many fitness bands and smart watches are an acceptable substitute, such as when monitoring heart rate for signs of atrial fibrillation.
 A 2022 study by Christopher Ford et al. in JACC: Clinical Electrophysiology examined two smart watches (Apple Watch 4, KardiaBand) for this purpose, finding that their accuracy here was 91% and 87% respectively.